dtjabring123/CGV-project/README.md

 # CGV-project
-Its not much but its honest work
+It's not much but it's honest work